-The City Council held a series of public hearings to solicit citizen participation regarding departmental budget requests from May 1-9, 2019.
+The City Council will hold a series of public hearings to solicit citizen participation regarding departmental budget requests from May 1-9, 2019.
 The City Council has the jurisdiction to make reductions, but cannot increase the proposed budget without the consent of the City Manager.
 Following submission of the budget, the City Council has 45 days within which to act (by June 6).
-The City Council adopted the FY20 Budget on May 20, 2019.
+The City Council is projected to adopt the FY20 Budget on May 20, 2019.
 The annual budget for FY20 becomes effective July 1, 2019.